 Reviewed on: SoundStage!
 Solo, March 2022

-I measured the Meze Audio Liric headphones using laboratory-grade equipment: a GRAS Model 43AG ear/cheek simulator/RA0402 ear simulator with KB5000/KB5001 simulated pinnae, and an Audiomatica Clio 12 QC audio analyzer.
+I measured the Monoprice Monolith M1570C headphones using laboratory-grade equipment: a GRAS Model 43AG ear/cheek simulator/RA0402 ear simulator with KB5000/KB5001 simulated pinnae, and an Audiomatica Clio 12 QC audio analyzer.
 For isolation measurements, I used a laptop computer running TrueRTA software with an M-Audio MobilePre USB audio interface.
 For most measurements, the headphones were amplified using a Musical Fidelity V-CAN amplifier; I used a Schiit Magnius amplifier for distortion measurements.
 These are “flat” measurements; no diffuse-field or free-field compensation curve was employed.
 If you’d like to learn more about what our measurements mean, click here.

 In this chart, the external noise level is 85dB SPL (the red trace), and numbers below that indicate the degree of attenuation of outside sounds.
 The lower the lines, the better the isolation.
-The Lirics’ isolation is typical for headphones in this class, although a little better than most below 1kHz.
+The M1570Cs’ isolation is typical for headphones in its class, and it’s a few dB better with the lambskin pads.

 . . .
 Brent Butterworth